andremano/GIS-4-Land-Administration/_build/html/_sources/cartographic_outputs.rst.txt

 Cartographic outputs
 ====================

-At some point in a GIS workflow, you will want to produce maps for printing, inclusion in a report you have been working on, or some other reason.
+At some point in a GIS workflow, you will want to produce maps for printing.
-This exercise will introduce you to the basic concepts of behind the ``Print composer`` the tool used in QGIS to produce printing layouts for maps.
+This exercise will introduce you to the basic concepts of behind the ``Print layout`` the tool used in QGIS to produce printing layouts for maps.

 .. admonition:: Resources

    This exercise uses the same dataset used for the *Spatial relationships.
-If you need to download the data again just clik on `this link <https://canvas.utwente.nl/courses/6395/files/folder/2%20-%20Spatial_relationships?preview=1767515/>`_.
+If you need to download the data again just clik on `this link <https://canvas.utwente.nl/courses/6395/files/1773079/download?download_frd=1/>`_.
 The dataset contains the following layers:

-   - *cadaster_dorset_subset.qgs* a QGIS project preloading a *geopackage* containing the following layers:
+   - *dorset_cadaster.qgz* a QGIS project preloading a *geopackage* containing the following layers:

       - *roads* (road network)
       - *water_plan* (area a water management plan where special provisions may apply)
-      - *power_cable_(plan)* (proposed route for a high voltage aereal cable)
+      - *power_line_project* (proposed route for a high voltage aereal cable)
       - *parcels* (the cadaster)
       - *land_use* (land uses as of 2015)
-      - *parish* (admninistrative boundary of the parishes within the Dorset municipality (Tasmania))
+      - *parish* (admninistrative boundary of the parishes within the Dorset municipality - Tasmania)
       - *party* (fictional list of parties)
+      - *building* (empty layer of type polygon)
+      - *topographic_map* (a sample topographic map generated from Open Street Map)
+      - *building_type* (fictional list of types of buildings)

+    In additon to the project and respective datasets, there are also folders with auxiliary files the exercise may refer to.

 Preparing a map
 ---------------

-The first thing you need is to actually have a cartographic visualization you want to share.
+The first thing you need is to actually have a `cartographic visualization <https://ltb.itc.utwente.nl/page/481/concept/78826/>`_ you want to share.
 To keep things simple, we will be using just two layers: ``land_use`` and  ``roads``.

 1. **Task** style the layers in any manner you wish.
-In this example we are using the a ``Cagegorized`` style for both layers.
+In this example we are using a ``Cagegorized`` style for both layers.
 In the case of ``land_use``, field ``LU_DESCRIP`` is used to generate the categories, in the case of ``roads`` the attribute being used is ``surface_ti``.
-In addition the ``roads`` layer is being labeled using the attribute ``pri_name``.
+In addition, the ``roads`` layer is being labeled using the attribute ``pri_name``.

 .. attention::

-    If don't want to spend time styling the roads layer, you also import the style file ``roads.qml`` you will find under the folder ```styles``.
+    If you don't want to spend time styling the roads layer, you also import the style file ``roads.qml``.
+You will find it under the folder ```styles``.
 You can do that from the bottom of the ``Layer properties`` dialog where you will see a button named ``Style``

 Configuring a print layout